yiwenwang-ms/microsoft-graph-docs/api-reference/v1.0/api/educationuser-create.md

 In the request body, supply a JSON representation of the [educationUser](../resources/educationuser.md) object.

-The following table shows the properties that are required when you update the [educationUser](../resources/educationuser.md).
+The following table shows the properties that are required when you create the [educationUser](../resources/educationuser.md).

 | Property             | Type                                                               | Description                                                                                                                                                                                                                                                                                                                                                 |
 | :------------------- | :----------------------------------------------------------------- | :---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |